 4. Activation of the immune system.

-Black Seed is Rich in Nutritional Values.
+Rich in Nutritional Values.

 Monosaccharides (Single Molecule Sugars) in the form of Glucose, Rhamnose, Xylose, and Arabinose are found in the Black Seed.